 Serum sodium concentration can be high, low, or normal in volume-overloaded patients (despite the increased total body sodium content).
-Urinary sodium may help differentiate acute kidney failure from other (non-renal related) acute causes of volume overload.
-In renal failure, the urinary sodium is > 20mEq/L as compared to < 10 mEq/L in heart failure, cirrhosis and nephrotic syndrome.
+Urinary sodium may help differentiate acute kidney injury from other (non-renal related) acute causes of volume overload.
+In renal failure, the urinary sodium is > 20mEq/L (> 20 mmol/L) as compared to < 10 mEq/L (< 10 mmol/L) in heart failure, cirrhosis, and nephrotic syndrome.

 Outpatients should be monitored closely when undergoing active diuresis.
 When there is more severe organ system dysfunction or multiple organ systems are involved or little progress is being made with oral diuretics, inpatient treatment and monitoring are needed.